Allan & Nesta Ferguson Charitable Trust Masters Scholarships

 Please use our postgraduate online application system to submit your application for an eligible course.

-If you do not receive an email by Friday 20th May 2016 asking you to submit a personal statement for the Allan & Nesta Ferguson Scholarship you have not been selected for this award.
+If you do not receive an email by Friday 26 May 2017 asking you to submit a personal statement for the Allan & Nesta Ferguson Scholarship you have not been selected for this award.
+The final decision for those asked to submit an application will be made by the end of June.

 If you have any questions about this award please email firstname.lastname@example.org